-- If you’re the party that doesn’t want the other to sell the business, you may be able sue for specific performance or breach of contract.
-This may be the case if you don’t believe an assignment or novation will result the same or similar contractual relationship.
+- If you’re the party that doesn’t want the other to sell the business, you may be able to sue for specific performance or breach of contract.
+This may be the case if you don’t believe an assignment or novation will result in the same or similar contractual relationship.

 - If you’re the seller and want to get out of the contract, you could file a lawsuit for rescission.
 This would put both parties back into the same position they were before entering into the agreement.

 Discuss Contractual Matters with a Las Vegas Business Law Attorney